Kingdageek/TodoNext/README.md

 ## Simple Todo List App with Next.js and React
 ---
-This was done to satisfy the **Enye** Software Development program's [requirements](https://docs.google.com/document/d/1ZUyi4bbUDBui6fbVmVeqD8PqUS6gTbekftKLooPwZlk/edit), after spending like 9 hours on [codecademy](https://codecademy.org).
-So, the major focus wasn't to follow industry-best practises, it was just to get something done.
+This was done to satisfy the **Enye** Software Development program's [first requirements](https://docs.google.com/document/d/1ZUyi4bbUDBui6fbVmVeqD8PqUS6gTbekftKLooPwZlk/edit) and the [second requirements](https://docs.google.com/document/d/1iuKg5mvCeVPwQ7yGhGU1I9hyZUF64k0hTyYlgWTAYPM/edit), after spending like 9 hours on [codecademy](https://codecademy.org).
+So, the major focus wasn't to follow industry-standard practices, it was just to get something done.

 There's like literally no **styling**, maybe styling would be added later.